Z-ajamy/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 a function that frees a listint_t list a function that frees a listint_t list
 Write a function that frees a listint_t list.
+Write a function that frees a listint_t list.